More than 3,189 sexual assault survivors helped since 2023

 Alon Alexander: Sexual Abuse Allegations

 Alon Alexander is Oren Alexander’s twin brother.
 Like his twin brother, Alon is named as a defendant in several sexual abuse lawsuits.
 Multiple media reports detail numerous incidents of sexual abuse involving him and his brothers.
-Unlike his brother, Alon does not work in the real estate industry as his brothers do.
-Instead, he works for the family’s Florida-based security company.
+Unlike his brother, Alon did not work in the real estate industry.
+Instead, he worked for the family’s Florida-based security company.

 If Alon Alexander or his brothers have sexually abused you or forced you into a sexual situation, you have legal rights and deserve to seek help and healing.
 You can report the conduct to law enforcement, talk to the media, and file a civil lawsuit to pursue compensation for the harm.
 We can help you understand what each of these options entails and can connect you to an experienced sexual abuse attorney who can help today.